All posts

 Pricing: Free, built into macOS.

-Where it falls short: SIt stops automatically after about 30 seconds of silence and does not offer the same level of cleanup, formatting, or workflow control as modern third-party apps.
+Where it falls short: It stops automatically after about 30 seconds of silence and does not offer the same level of cleanup, formatting, or workflow control as modern third-party apps.

 5. Google Docs Voice Typing